AngelJA/quick-lint-js/plugin/vscode/README.md

 This directory contains a plugin for the [Visual Studio Code editor][VisualStudioCode].

-Important: The plugin does not actually exist yet.
-The plugin is a work in progress.

 ## Building

 To build the extension, install the [emscripten SDK][emscripten-sdk], [Ninja][],